SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 The compiler synthesizes identifiers that begin with a dollar sign (`$`) for properties that have a property wrapper projection.
-Code you write can interact with these identifiers, but you can't declare identifiers with that prefix.
+Your code can interact with these identifiers, but you can't declare identifiers with that prefix.
 For more information, see the :ref:`Attributes_propertyWrapper` section of the :doc:`../ReferenceManual/Attributes` chapter.